 The Power of a “Thank You”

 Finally, the strongest incentive in any group of employees is also the easiest and least costly: simple recognition.
 It is proven that the small things are usually the most powerful.
 A handshake from the CEO, hand written letter from your leader or simple recognition at the beginning of every meeting goes a long way.
 Leaders sometimes focus too much on what needs to be fixed, versus taking a time out to recognize the team and individuals who have had wins along the way that will help the business fulfill the plan.

-Following these steps will help you create a program that engages your team in a more powerful way, leads to stronger and more focused execution and ultimately yields the business results you committed to in your plan.
+Following these steps will help you create a program that engages your team in a more powerful way, leading to stronger and more focused execution and ultimately yielding the business results you committed to in your plan.
 With better results come bigger incentive payouts for your team, and stronger employee retention.
 A win-win scenario.